-There will be pizza and beverages available to purchase.
-Please bring cash and we will sell until we run out!
-There will be popsicles provided for everyone!
+There will be pizza and beverages available.
+Please bring cash to donate and help cover our pizza expenses. we will serve until we run out!
+There will be popsicles provided after the main race!

 - Car Check-in 1:00 – 3:00pm

 - Dinner: 4:00 – 4:30pm

 - Race: 5:00 – 7:30 (Or until we a re finished!)

 Bring your ready to race car to Saint Mark’s Church Community Hall between 1:00 – 3:00.
 No Late Check-in’s will be accepted.
 If you cannot check in your car during the check-in period, send it with a friend.
 You will have an opportunity to graphite your car before your race.

 Each car must pass inspection by the official inspection committee before it will be allowed to compete.
 Check-in time will begin at 1:00pm and be completed at 3:00pm in the Saint Mark’s Community Hall.
 NO LATE ENTRIES.